 Our evaluation consists of three one-hour appointments, fairly close together.
-For minor patients—those less than 18 years of age, the first of these three appointments will be for parent(s) only; the patient should attend all other appointments, unless prior arrangements have been made.
-In order to schedule these appointments, please contact our office at firstname.lastname@example.org or (425) 949-0204.
+For minor patients—those less than 18 years of age, the first of these three appointments will be with the parent(s).
+In order to schedule these appointments, please contact our office at email@example.com or (425) 949-0204.
 Our staff will be glad to answer your questions and assist you in any way necessary.

 How do I schedule for TMS treatment?

-TMS treatment consists of 30 appointments, the initial one-hour mapping appointment and 29 30-minute treatments, scheduled five per week for six weeks.
-In order to schedule these appointments, please contact our office at email@example.com or (425) 949-0204.
+TMS treatment consists of 35 appointments, the initial one-hour mapping appointment and 34 30-minute treatments, scheduled five per week for six weeks, then tapering off.
+In order to schedule these appointments, please contact our office at firstname.lastname@example.org or (425) 949-0204.
 Our staff will be glad to answer your questions and assist you in any way necessary.

 Do you accept my insurance?

-We are in-network for Premera BlueCross, Regence BlueShield, Lifewise, and many other BCBS insurances.
-It is the patient's responsibility to verify coverage benefits and limitations.
-Coverage is subject to the patient's eligibility, as well as individual contract limitations.
+We are in-network for Regence, Uniform Medical, HMA, Premera, Lifewise insurances, and many other BCBS insurances.
+It is the patient’s responsibility to verify coverage benefits and limitations.
+Coverage is subject to the patient’s eligibility, as well as individual contract limitations.
 Patient financial liability may apply.